Pupil Premium and Catch up Funding

 Below is a link to our 'Closing the Gap' strategy and policy which outlines the methods we are using to support Pupil Premium/Catch-Up Premium pupils, the spending that was allocated for 2015-16 and estimated expenditure/income for 2016-17.
 Pupil Premium and Catch-Up Premium Grants are used to support all elements of the strategy.

-The Pupil Premium/Closing the Gap strategy will be updated in September 2017.
+The Pupil Premium/Closing the Gap strategy will be updated in October 2017, following data validation.

 The school won a regional award and were National Finalists in the Pupil Premium Awards 2015.
 Handsworth Grange Community Sports College has been recognised as one of the most improved schools in the country in terms of attainment and value added progress of our disadvantaged pupils (since 2011).